apache/jackrabbit-oak/oak-doc/src/site/markdown/security/authorization/restriction.md

 ### Overview

-The concept of restriction has been created as extension to JCR access control management in order to allow for further refinement of individual policy entries.
+The concept of restriction has been created as extension to JCR access control management in order to refine the effect of individual access control entries.

 Quoting from JSR 283 section 16.6.2 Permissions: